adamcobabe/mrv/doc/source/install.rst

 * You want to setup mrv in a central location on the network to make it usable by multiple clients
 * You keep all additional python modules in a central directory to keep them independent of the actual maya or python version used, which works fine for pure python modules.

-Before continuing, make sure that your toplevel mrv folder, the one which contains the ``setup.py`` script, is named ``mrv``.
+**Before continuing**, make sure that your toplevel mrv folder, the one which contains the ``setup.py`` script, is named ``mrv``.
 This is not the case if your extracted it from an archive.

 At this point, the :ref:`mrv script <mrv-label>` is already operational, which means that you can use the mrv framework if you start your own scripts through ``mrv``.

 To use MRV as a framework within your python installation, you need to make sure it is in your python path.
-The previous installation methods essentially put MRV into an existing PYTHONPATH location, but it is also possible to alter the PYTHONPATH by changing an environment variable.
+The previous installation methods essentially put MRV into an existing PYTHONPATH location, but it is also possible to alter the PYTHONPATH by changing the environment variable.

 .. _manual-pythonpath-label: